louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 # Existing implementation and initial results.

-The design of Flexicast QUIC is presented in a scientific paper, accepted at ACM SIGCOMM Computer Communication Review (CCR).
+The design of Flexicast QUIC is presented in a scientific paper, accepted at ACM SIGCOMM Computer Communication Review (CCR) {{FCQUIC}}.
 We provide a proof of concept implementation of Flexicast QUIC, relying on Cloudflare quiche and the multipath extension.
 The source code of Flexicast QUIC is freely available for experimentations at https://github.com/IPNetworkingLab/flexicast-quic.